-Students can submit a complaint using the school's online complaint form at www.laurel.edu/academic-report-form under the drop down box.

-Any concerns regarding student organizations, the administration, the staff, or the building facilities should be discussed with Dr. Douglas S. Decker, Chief Operating Officer.
+Regarding general complaints for academics or other operational issues.
+Students can submit a complaint using the school's online complaint form.
+Any concerns regarding the administration, the staff, student services, or the building facilities should be discussed with Dr. Douglas S. Decker, Executive Vice President of Operations.
 All possible attempts will be made by the faculty or administration to explain and/or correct any area of concern.
-If the student is still not satisfied, he or she may contact the Pennsylvania State Board of Private Licensed Schools, Division of LawEnforcement Education and Trade Schools, Pennsylvania Department of Education, 333 Market Street, 12th Floor, Harrisburg, PA 17126-0333, or by phone at 1-717-783-8228.

-South Carolina students can file a written complaint with the South Carolina Commission on Higher Education at: SC Commission on Higher Education, Academic Affairs, Attn: Student Complaint, 1122 Lady Street, Suite 300, Columbia, SC 29201.
-Or E-mail: submitcomplaint@che.sc.gov.
-Additional information can be found at https://che.sc.gov/sites/che/files/Documents/Institutions and Educators/Complaint Procedures and Form.pdf
+If the student is still not satisfied, he or she may contact the Pennsylvania State Board of Private Licensed Schools, Division of Law Enforcement Education and Trade Schools, Pennsylvania Department of Education, 333 Market Street, 12th Floor, Harrisburg, PA 17126-0333, or by phone at 1-717-783-8228.
+The compliant form is available here.
+West Virginia students can contact the West Virginia Higher Education Policy Commission.
+Procedures for complaints are available here.
+South Carolina students can file a written complaint with the South Carolina Commission on Higher Education at: SC Commission on Higher Education, Academic Affairs, Attn: Student Complaint, 1122 Lady Street, Suite 300, Columbia, SC 29201; or by email: submitcomplaint@che.sc.gov.
+Additional information can be found here.

 Schools accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) must have a procedure and operational plan for handling student complaints.
 If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
 A student is not required to file a complaint with the school prior to filing a complaint with ACCSC.
 All complaints reviewed by the Commission must be in written form and should grant permission for the Commission to forward a copy of the complaint to the school for a response.
 This can be accomplished by filing the ACCSC Complaint Form.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.

-Please direct all inquiries to:

-Accrediting Commission of Career Schools & Colleges 2101 Wilson Boulevard, Suite 302 Arlington, VA 22201 (703) 247-4212 www.accsc.org | complaints@accsc.org
+Please direct all inquiries to: Accrediting Commission of Career Schools & Colleges 2101 Wilson Boulevard, Suite 302 Arlington, VA 22201 (703) 247-4212 www.accsc.org | complaints@accsc.org

 A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting Leslea L. Eckhardt, Director of Human Resources or online at ACCSC Complaint Form.
 A student making a complaint with the school will be notified in writing of the status of the complaint.